gabrielnhn/ros2-line-follower/README.md

 ### Control a ROS2 differential drive robot to run on a Robocore line track

-### Use it on your own robot, or try out the demo using a custom turtlebot on Gazebo.
+### Use it on your own robot, or try out the demo using a custom-made simulation on Gazebo.